-If you’re a landlord in St. Tammany Parish, eventually you’re going to find yourself looking for information on how to evict a tenant.
+If you’re a landlord in St. Tammany Parish, eventually you’re going to find yourself looking for information on how to evict a tenant in Louisiana.
 The eviction process required will depend on where exactly the property is located.

 St. Tammany Parish has 10 Wards with a different Justice of the Peace and Constable.
 You can find contact information for each Ward on the Parish Government website.
 In Wards 8 and 9 (East St. Tammany Parish) that are outside the city limits of Slidell, the City Court of Slidell will resolve disputes between landlords and tenants.

 Here is a very rough process needed to evict a tenant in St. Tammany Parish.
 This is meant to provide general information and does not constitute legal advice.
 It is best to confirm for your specific situation or work with a professional who does this regularly.

 Post a 5-Day Notice to Vacate